drmwnrafi/notesonanything/docs/maths/probability/func_random.md

 \end{align*}
 $$

-Then, take the derivatives to convert CDF to PDF :
+To obtain the PDF, take the derivative of the CDF:

 $$
 \begin{align*}